Canon RF 24mm f/1.8 Macro IS Review (versatile lens, fairly strong macro performance)

 Click here to open the rest of the article

-Canon EOS R6 Mark II First Impressions Review (a solid upgrade)
+Canon EOS R6 Mark II at a glance:

 • 24.2MP Full-Frame CMOS Sensor